AEO 101Single source of truth on AEO

 Start with the evaluation questions buyers actually ask.

-"Does this support OAuth, SSO, or API keys?"
+"Does this support OAuth, SSO, or API keys?"auth method and prerequisitesauthentication docs

 This follows the same logic behind our content map guide.
 The question determines the page type.
 Not the navigation label.